shredthaGNAR/list-of-my-starred-repos/README.md

 * [screenbreak/SingleFile-dockerized](https://github.com/screenbreak/SingleFile-dockerized): SingleFile docker implementation providing access via CLI and WEB service
 * [gildas-lormeau/SingleFile-MV3](https://github.com/gildas-lormeau/SingleFile-MV3): SingleFile version compatible with Manifest V3
 * [gildas-lormeau/SingleFile-Safari-Extension](https://github.com/gildas-lormeau/SingleFile-Safari-Extension): Source code of SingleFile for Safari
-* [david-littlefield/SingleFileMac](https://github.com/david-littlefield/SingleFileMac): A Mac application that uses the SingleFile repository.
 * [gildas-lormeau/SingleFileZ](https://github.com/gildas-lormeau/SingleFileZ): Web Extension to save a faithful copy of an entire web page in a self-extracting ZIP file
 * [pellaeon/SingleFileZ](https://github.com/pellaeon/SingleFileZ): MultiFile is a fork of gildas-lormeau/SingleFileZ that allows you to save a webpage as as one main HTML file plus original resource files (images, fonts, stylesheets and frames) in different folders.
 * [kewld00d/SingleFileZ-Archives](https://github.com/kewld00d/SingleFileZ-Archives): My repo archive of my collection of saved webpages , to read later + etc etc. Archive was created using SingleFile extension, which is able to save and compress webpages in a self-contained and cool self extracting zip file  but is just an easy to use html file  that enables good viewing and archiving of websites  with the added bonus of small file sizes and no folders or other files: just 1  html file per save or zip auto uploaded to this Github repo